PawseySC/containers-openfoam-workshop/_episodes/01_basicInformationForPawseyUsage.md

 >    {: .output}
 {: .challenge}

-> ## Yes, you can have your own containers
+> ## Yes, you can also use your own containers
-> For example, I have my own containers in:
+> For example, I keep my personal containers in:
 >
 > ~~~
-> zeus-1:~> ls /group/pawsey0001/singularity/myRepository/OpenFOAM/
+> zeus-1:~> ls /group/pawsey0001/espinosa/singularity/myRepository/OpenFOAM/
 > openfoam-7-mickey.sif      openfoam-v1912-esi.sif
 > openfoam-7-foundation.sif
 > ~~~